hdp1213/pc_multinest/README.md

 ### Analysing Output
-To analyse the MultiNest output from a successful run, `pc_multinest` makes use of the ROOT library and framework.
+To analyse the MultiNest output from a successful run, `pc_multinest` makes use of the [ROOT](http://root.cern.ch/) library and framework.
 An analysis script is provided in the repo under the name `pc_plot.cc`.
 To run this, make sure the `file_name` variable in the file points to the output file for the run you want to analyse.

-Output files in MultiNest are those with the form `<run-name>-.txt`.
-After checking the file name is correct, run the script by executing
+Output files in MultiNest are those with the form `<root>-.txt`.
+After checking the file name in the script is correct, run the script by executing
 ```
 $ root.exe -l pc_plot.cc
 ```